NuGet packages in the package registry

 environment: production

-2. Commit the changes and push it to your GitLab repository to trigger a new CI/CD build.
+2. Commit the changes and push them to your GitLab repository.

 History

-To prevent users from publishing duplicate NuGet packages, you can use the GraphQl API or the UI.
+To prevent group members and users from publishing duplicate NuGet packages, turn off the Allow duplicates setting:

 1. On the left sidebar, select Search or go to and find your group.